Ken Eriksen

 Ken Eriksen is an American softball coach who is the current head coach of the University of South Florida Bulls and former manager of the United States women's national softball team.

 Early life and education

 Eriksen graduated high school from Ward Melville High School in East Setauket, New York.
-Eriksen attended the University of South Florida where he was a member of their baseball team.
+Eriksen attended the University of South Florida where he was a member of their baseball team from 1981 to 1984.
 He graduated from USF in 1984 with a degree in political science.
 He later returned to South Florida to earn his master's degree in public administration.

 Playing career

 While at USF, Eriksen played in five different positions, mainly as a pitcher and a catcher.
 He amassed a career .315 batting average and 2.48 ERA.

 After graduating, Eriksen began playing fastpitch softball.
 In 1986 he was signed by the Clearwater Bombers of the American Softball Association, where he played until 1992.
 Eriksen also played for the Larry Miller-Toyota team of the ASA from 1993 to 1995 and the Tampa Smokers from 1996 to 1997, after which he retired from playing to become the head coach of USF softball.
 He also played for the United States men's national softball team where he won silver at the 1991 Pan American Games.

 Eriksen was named a First Team All-World catcher in 1992.